 The Russian federation fired coaches Vladimir Kuzyutkin and Konstantin Ushakov after an underwhelming 2017 season.
 Vadim Pankov was named the head coach and had much to say about the team’s future, including his thoughts on potential roster changes.

-The Russians will competed in both the Volleyball Nations League and the World Championship.
+The Russians will compete in both the Volleyball Nations League and the World Championship.
 The squad is in Pool 1 of the Nations League alongside Argentina, the Netherlands and Thailand, beginning May 15-17 in Ekaterinburg, Russia.

 2018 Russian Women’s National Team Roster

 Setters: Ekaterina Pankova, Vera Vetrova, Evgenia Startseva, Elena Novik, Daria Ryseva